LGBTQ rights in Indonesia: Arrests and detention by police

 In late November 2016, the Islamic Defenders Front (FPI) tipped off police in Jakarta that there was a "sex party".
 The police then raided the gay gathering, charging the men with violating the national law against pornography.

 In 2017, police launched multiple raids on gay saunas under the pretext of pornography-related offences.
 In May 2017, 141 men were arrested for a "gay sex party" in the capital Jakarta; ten were charged.
 On 21 May 2017, police detained 144 people in a raid on a gay sauna, Atlantis Gym Jakarta.
 The Indonesian Ulema Council made a statement that such activity is blasphemy against religion and an insult against Indonesian culture.
 The Head of Law Department of MUI stated that "What kind of logic that able to accept this kind of sexual deviation" and incorrectly stated that "even animals are not gay".
 Earlier in the same month, 14 men were arrested at a "gay party" in Surabaya.
 Another raid took place in October 2017, when Indonesian police raided a sauna in Central Jakarta popular with gay men, arresting 51 people, although only six were charged, including the spa owner.

+On 11 August 2022, Rodrigo Ventocilla, a 32-year old Peruvian economist and homosexual activist, died at the Sanglah General Hospital in Denpasar, Indonesia.
+He died in police custody after being arrested five days earlier by the Indonesian National Police after being accused of drug trafficking.
+Ventocilla had arrived in Indonesia for celebrating his honeymoon after his marriage with Sebastian Marallano.
+As per the police, he was arrested for carrying illegal drugs, and later ingested some concealed drugs during police custody, which led to his death later.
+However, the family of Ventocilla and LGBTQ activists argued that it was a case of racial discrimination and transphobia.

 On 22 June 2025, police had conducted a raid on a gathering at a private villa, described as a "gay party," and arrested 75 people near the capital city of Jakarta.
 Police detained nine people following a raid on a "gay party" at a private hotel in South Jakarta on 24 May, while 56 individuals were detained for participating in "a gay party" in a raid on a different private hotel in South Jakarta on 1 February.

 On 11 August 2025, two men, aged 20 and 21, were sentenced to public caning for kissing.
 They were arrested in April after police broke into the toilet.

 In August 2025, three men suspected of creating a LGBTQ community page on Facebook have been arrested by police.
-If convicted, they could face up to 12 years in prisons and fines of up to 6 billion Rp.
+If convicted, they could face up to 12 years in prisons and fines of up to 6 billion rupiah.

-On 19 October 2025, police in Surabaya arrested 34 men accused of having gay sex and publicly paraded them through the streets in front of the press.
-Photos show the suspects barefoot and bound together at the wrists by zip ties being paraded in front of a press scrum on 22 October.
+On 22 May 2026 judge sentenced 25 people to prison for violating anti pornographic law.